 - Up to $6,000 per grant for doctoral students

 - Up to $9,000 per grant for postdoctoral and senior scholars.

 Grant funds will be disbursed in two installments.
-The first installment (80% of the total grant) is paid before the recipient’s departure from the United States.
+The first installment (80% of the total grant) is paid before the recipient’s departure from the United States, in May or June 2017.
 The second installment (up to 20% of the total grant) is paid to the recipient after receipt of the final report.